Maine has more than 6,000 lakes, 30,000 miles of rivers and streams, and 5,000 miles of coastline

 Maine’s craft beer economy

 Maine is seeing growth in the craft beer industry at a rate that is outpacing national growth of craft breweries.
 Maine had 14 craft breweries in 2007, and more than 135 at the end of 2018—with breweries in all 16 Maine counties.
-According to an economic impact study by the University of Maine and Maine Brewers Guild, the craft beer industry contributed over $260 million to Maine’s economy in 2017, with more than 1,900 direct employees who received $54 million in total wages, and another 650 indirect jobs.
+According to an economic impact study by the University of Maine and Maine Brewers Guild, the craft beer industry contributed more than $260 million to Maine’s economy in 2017, with more than 1,900 direct employees who received $54 million in total wages, and another 650 indirect jobs.

 To sustain this industry and its growth, we need to protect the products main ingredient: water.